WHY SIGN UP for a FARM SHARE CSA SUBSCRIPTION?

 Farm and Food Partnership(NIFFP) and Practical

-Farmers of Iowa and we serve as mentors to new farmers through
+Farmers of Iowa and we have served as mentors to new farmers through

 8. Lots of variety with quality